Thenlie/mdnman/lib/css/mask-border-slice/index.md

 ### Basic usage

-This property doesn't appear to be supported anywhere yet.
-When it eventually starts to be supported, it will serve to define the size of the slices taken from the source image, and used to create the border mask.
+`mask-border-slice` serves to define the size of the slices taken from the source image, and is used to create the border mask.

 ```css
 mask-border-slice: 30 fill;